open-mmlab/mmpose/docs/en/user_guides/inference.md

     --pose2d 'human' --show --pred-out-dir 'predictions'
 ```

 The predictions will be save in `predictions/000000000785.json`.
-The argument names correspond with the `MMPoseInferencer`, which serves as an API.
+The argument names correspond with the [MMPoseInferencer](https://github.com/open-mmlab/mmpose/blob/dev-1.x/mmpose/apis/inferencers/mmpose_inferencer.py#L24), which serves as an API.

 The inferencer is capable of processing a range of input types, which includes the following: